aiscriptdev/aiscript-docs/docs/guide/getting-started/introduction.md

 }
 ```

-You can open [http://localhost:8080/redoc](http://localhost:8080/redoc) to see the API docs.
+You can open [http://localhost:8080/redoc](http://localhost:8080/redoc) to see the automatically generated API documentation.

 ![](/guide/open-api.png)